Muterra/doc-golix/web_muse_101.md

 1. The post office delivers your message

 Nowhere does Bob even enter the picture.
-To illustrate the difference further, and how profound of an effect this has on developing services on top of the Muse, what about creating the wikipedia profile example from earlier?
+To illustrate the difference further, and how profound of an effect this has on developing services with Muse, what about creating the wikipedia profile example from earlier?

 1. You create your account at the post office and get it notarized.
 Think of this as a PO box.
 2. You send the post office a notarized, secure message.
 Within it is your profile picture.
 You password protect the picture with a random number that is automatically stored in a special box at the post office that only you can open. *The post office does not have access to the picture, nor the password.*